 Every captive animal deserves a caring home.
 Modern research has proven that reptiles, like all animals, are sentient beings; that is, they each have their own distinct personality, they are aware of their own needs and surroundings, and they have feelings and emotions.
-We strive to treat each and every animal with equal care, compassion and respect, and pass this understanding along to anyone willing to learn.
+We strive to treat each and every animal with equal care, compassion, and respect, as we pass this understanding along to anyone willing to learn.

 When you decide you want a new pet, please take the time to do your research first.

-Make sure the animal you decide to get is the right one for you, and that you will be able to care for their needs by talking with us about species you are interested in and their care needs in captivity.
+Make sure the animal you decide to get is the right one for you and that you will be able to care for their needs by talking with us about species you are interested in and their care needs in captivity.

 Once you’ve done your homework, please also consider adopting!
 Like any sheltered animal, adoptable reptiles come from a variety of backgrounds, some are no longer wanted for a variety of reasons, some have been neglected and even abused.
 But they all deserve better, caring forever homes.